 “I was terrified,” remembered Lydia.
 “I didn’t know what was going to happen!”

 In the specially equipped pediatric resuscitation room, the Wolfson ER team had to intubate Cole to get him breathing again as his seizures continued and couldn’t be controlled.
 They contacted their colleagues at Wolfson Children’s Hospital in Jacksonville, and arranged for Cole’s emergency transport via the Kids Kare Mobile ICU to the Pediatric Intensive Care Unit (PICU).
-There, Cole would have access to University of Florida College of Medicine, Jacksonville pediatric critical care physicians, Nemours Children’s Specialty Care pediatric neurologists, and other children’s specialists to determine quickly why Cole was having seizures so they could treat them as quickly as possible.
+There, Cole would have access to University of Florida College of Medicine, Jacksonville pediatric critical care physicians, Nemours Children’s Health pediatric neurologists, and other children’s specialists to determine quickly why Cole was having seizures so they could treat them as quickly as possible.

 An overnight stay at Wolfson Children’s Hospital and close monitoring gave doctors the time and tools to determine that Cole didn’t have epilepsy, which could’ve been life-threatening, but was experiencing febrile (high fever-related) seizures.
 He has had no lasting effects and is a healthy, happy toddler today.